danwerner21/UniFLEX/Software/Kernels/uf_63_iop/README.md

 monitor can accept an S1 hex file with the (RAM) firmware.
 Next the monitor should start it.

 All the files for a UniFLEX with full IOP support arenow uploaded to this archive

+Steps for building a complete kernel: in mach_iop run umake in kernel   run do_kernel in mach_m1  run do_iop copy the new kernel to the root where it can be bootted

+in iop_cpu  kill iop and run umake s1 iop >IOPHEX copy IOPHEX to a PC (kermit) and list it back into the monitor ACIA on the IOP side.

+After RESET: start the iop firmware first, currently @405a next boot the IOP compatible kernel edit ttylist to enable the ttys on the IOP

+NOTE: if you have enabled tty's 9 and above and you boot a non_IOP kernel, init will keep trying to get those working (need to fix /etc/init).
+Edit /etc/ttylist to switch of those tty's and reboot.